wundergraph/wundergraph/docs-websitev3/src/pages/learn/thinking_in_api_dependencies.md

 If we wanted to use it in another codebase, we could also publish it as a package and install it from a package manager.

 In WunderGraph, we've taken this idea and applied it to APIs.
-So when you use the `introspect` function, you're basically importing an API as a dependency.
+So when you use a `datasource` function, you're basically importing an API as a dependency.
-If you then pass it to the `configureWunderGraphApplication` function, you're basically saying that you want to use this API in your application.
+If you then pass it to the `config`, you're basically saying that you want to use this API in your application.

-There's one more important thing to note here, the `apiNamespace` property.
+There's one more important thing to note here, the `namespace` property.
 Imagine you have a lot of exported functions, classes, etc. in a single module, wouldn't that be hard to use?
 Yes, of course it would.
 And that's why almost all languages have some kind of namespacing mechanism,